fabiangreffrath/woof/README.md

  * Support for voxels in KVX format.
  * 3D audio, supporting stereo and up to 7.1 surround sound with an optional HRTF mode, as well as PC speaker emulation.
  * Several music backends: native MIDI, FluidSynth with a bundled soundfont, built-in OPL3 emulator.
 Digital music and sound formats supported by libsndfile, module music supported by libxmp.
- * Modern gamepad support, including gyro controls and the flick stick control scheme.
+ * Modern gamepad support, including rumble, gyro, and flick stick.
  * Mouselook.
  * Autoload directories.
  * Savegame backward compatibility up to `MBF.EXE`.